Technical Validation

 • Reviewer Q&A response

-Not every ISV is in the right position to start FTR.
-Here's how to know.
+Not every ISV is positioned to start FTR.
+Here is how to know.

 Good Fit

-• You're listed on AWS Marketplace or actively working toward a listing
+• You are listed on Marketplace or actively working toward a listing

-• Your product runs on AWS infrastructure (SaaS, AMI, or container-based)
+• Your product runs on AWS (SaaS, AMI, or container-based)

-• You want to enroll in ISV Accelerate and pursue co-sell
+• You want to enroll in SaaS Co-sell Benefit and pursue co-sell

-• You've been told by your PDM that FTR is the next step
+• Your PDM has told you FTR is the next step

 Not Yet Ready

-• Your product doesn't run on AWS or you have no AWS Marketplace presence
+• Your product does not run on AWS or you have no Marketplace presence

-• You have zero ACE pipeline — no customer interactions logged in Partner Central
+• You have no ACE pipeline and no customer interactions in Partner Central

-• Your architecture has fundamental security gaps that can't be remediated quickly
+• Your architecture has fundamental security gaps that cannot be remediated quickly

-• You haven't joined the AWS Partner Network at the Registered or Select tier
+• You have not joined the AWS Partner Network

-Not ready for FTR yet?
-Our Managed Services and Strategy Consulting can get you there.
+Not ready yet?
+Our Managed Operations and Strategy Consulting engagements can get you there.

-What the self-serve path actually looks like versus what we do.
+What the self-serve path looks like versus what we do.

 Grnmrk-Guided DIY / Internal

-ACE Prerequisite Managed in parallel, not as a blocker Frequently missed until submission attempt
+ACE Prerequisite Managed in parallel Frequently missed until submission

-Gap Analysis Prioritized by submission risk Manual checklist review — no prioritization
+Gap Analysis Prioritized by submission risk Manual, no prioritization

-Evidence Documentation Reviewer-ready package Often incomplete or incorrectly formatted
+Evidence Package Reviewer-ready format Often incomplete or mis-formatted

-Partner Central Submission Fully managed Requires significant internal time to navigate
+Partner Central Submission Fully managed Significant internal time required

-PDM Coordination Proactive — not reactive Usually ad hoc and delayed
+PDM Coordination Proactive Usually ad hoc and delayed

-First-Submission Pass Rate Strong — most clients pass first try Industry average requires multiple attempts
+First-Submission Pass Rate 100% across client engagements Industry average requires multiple attempts

-The FTR is an AWS-led evaluation of your product's architecture, security posture, and operational practices.
-AWS reviews your submission against a defined checklist — which varies by delivery model (SaaS, AMI, Container) — and grants approval once requirements are met.
-Passing unlocks the Qualified Software badge and ISV Accelerate enrollment eligibility.
+FTR is an AWS evaluation of your product's architecture, security posture, and operational practices against a defined checklist.
+Checklist criteria vary by delivery model: SaaS, AMI, or Container.
+Passing unlocks the Qualified Software badge and SaaS Co-sell Benefit eligibility.

-Do I need 10 ACE opportunities before I submit?
+Do I need 10 ACE opportunities before submitting?

 Yes.
-AWS requires at least 10 active or closed opportunities in ACE (AWS Customer Engagements) as a prerequisite to FTR submission.
-This is one of the most commonly missed requirements for ISVs attempting FTR on their own.
-We address this as a parallel workstream from day one.
+AWS requires at least 10 active or closed opportunities in ACE as a prerequisite.
+This is the most commonly missed requirement for ISVs attempting FTR without support.
+We address it as a parallel workstream from day one.

-What AWS tier do I need to be at before starting FTR?
+What AWS tier do I need before starting FTR?

-What's the difference between FTR and the Well-Architected Review?
+What is the difference between FTR and a Well-Architected Review?

-The FTR is a mandatory partner credentialing review that evaluates your product against a security and architecture checklist.
-The Well-Architected Review (WAR) is a customer-facing service partners use to assess and improve customer workloads — and it's a co-sell motion in its own right.
-They're complementary, not interchangeable.
+FTR is a mandatory partner credentialing review that evaluates your product against a security and architecture checklist.
+A Well-Architected Review is a customer-facing service partners run to assess and improve customer workloads.
+Complementary, not interchangeable.

 What happens if AWS sends back remediation requests?

 We manage all reviewer communication.
-If AWS asks for additional evidence, clarification, or remediation, we coordinate the response and resubmission without creating internal bottlenecks.
-This is standard for first-time submissions — we build buffer for it in the timeline.
+If AWS asks for additional evidence or remediation, we coordinate the response and resubmission without creating internal bottlenecks.
+We build buffer for this in the standard timeline.

-Can I start FTR prep while also building my Marketplace listing?
+Can I run FTR prep alongside my Marketplace listing build?

-Yes, and it often makes sense to run them in parallel since both require similar product readiness.
-If you need support on both tracks, our Strategy Consulting engagement can cover Marketplace GTM and FTR prep as a combined scope.
+Yes, and it often makes sense since both require similar product readiness.
+If you need support on both, our AWS Marketplace engagement can cover Marketplace GTM and FTR prep as a combined scope.

-We bill at $250/hr with most FTR engagements running 12–20 hours — typically $3,000–$5,000 total.
+We bill at $250/hr.
+Most engagements run 12 to 20 hours, typically $3,000 to $5,000 total.
 Scope and estimate are confirmed after a free discovery call.
-No retainer required; this is a fixed-scope project engagement.
+No retainer required.

 What do I need to have ready before we start?

-Access to Partner Central, a technical contact on your side who can address architecture and security questions, and a rough sense of your current ACE pipeline status.
-We handle everything else from there.
+Access to Partner Central, a technical contact who can address architecture and security questions, and a sense of your current ACE pipeline status.
+We handle everything else.

 30 minutes.
-We'll review your current AWS partner status, assess your FTR readiness, and give you a clear scope and timeline — whether or not you work with us.
+We will review your AWS partner status, assess your FTR readiness, and give you a clear scope and timeline.